jmohler1970/FormUtils/README.md

 The main capability of this CFC is to generate arrays and structures on the ColdFusion server based on the names of your form fields.
 So a form field named `user.firstName` would create a structure named `user` with a key of `firstName`, holding the value of that field.

 It will also generate arrays.
-A form field named `user[1].firstName` would create an array, with the first element in the array being a structure called `user` with a key of `firstName`.
+A form field named `user[1].firstName` would create an array, with the first element in the array being a structure called `user` with a struck key of `firstName`.

 These can be created to any arbitrary level of complexity.